 Your surface should be re-sealed every 2-4 years depending upon sunlight exposure, how frequently it has been cleaned, and the amount of traffic the surface has endured.
 A good time to reseal is when the surface becomes dull or difficult to clean, or when water can immediately penetrate the surface.
 Once a fresh coat of sealant is applied, colors are brought back to full intensity and the surface is easily cleaned again.

 Every Concrete Texturing application is finished with a seal coat.
 The seal coat makes the surface non-porous, which prevents discoloration or extreme fading due to UV (Ultra-Violet) rays.
 Most stains that are caused by tire tread, oil, calcium stains from water, animal urine, plants, and fruit will wash off.

 If tire tread marks become noticeable, you can rinse the surface with a garden hose.
 If that doesn’t remove the tire marks, you can add a common cleaner like dish soap, and scrub the surface with a household scrub brush.

 When a spill does occur, you should clean the surface as soon as possible.
 Any stain left on the surface for long periods of time is more difficult to remove and can potentially discolor the surface.
 Potted plants should be elevated above the surface to prevent rings.
 Watered plants should have a pan or saucer underneath to catch water overflow and prevent hard water stains from working their way into the surface.

 Pans should be placed underneath vehicles that leak.
 The oil from the vehicle will wash off; however, constant oil and cleaning will prematurely wear the sealant.
 Highly corrosive materials should be prevented from touching the surface.
 Items such as battery acid and radiator coolant could cause the acrylic concrete to discolor.

 Concrete must be allowed to expand and contract with temperature changes.
-Joints provide a controlled crack for movement, thus all expansion joints are left in place and should not be filled with concrete.
+Joints provide a controlled location for cracking and movement, thus all expansion joints are left in place and should not be filled with concrete.